 When braking, the aircraft’s disc’s temperature can exceed 1,800° C.

-Have Airplanes Always Had Brakes?
+Airplanes Haven’t Always Had Brakes

 In the early days of the aviation industry, airplanes did not have brakes.